amsterdam-scala/AS-Tiles-puzzle-solver/README.md

 Please post any issues or ideas you have to [Tiles puzzle solver's issues](https://github.com/amsterdam-scala/AS-Tiles-puzzle-solver/issues)

-If you like rolling up your sleeves, feel free to fork and create a feature branch
+If you like rolling up your sleeves, feel free to fork and create a feature branch.